Subcutaneous Transmitter Surgery Protocol for Recording EEG

 4. Head Incision and Sterilization

-5. Transmitter Insertion - Option A: Head Incision
+5. Transmitter Insertion

 How do I insert a Subcutaneous Transmitter into an animal?
 Where do I place a Subcutaneous Transmitter?

-2. Lift the skin at the back of the head incision.
+1. Lift the skin at the back of the head incision.

-4. Use forceps to create a tunnel under the skin and above the muscle from the head incision to where the transmitter will lay, about half way around the back, in the mid-dorsal region.
+3. Use forceps to create a tunnel under the skin and above the muscle from the head incision to where the transmitter will lay, about half way around the back, in the mid-dorsal region.
 To create the tunnel you will clear away connective tissue that connects the muscle and the skin.
 The tunnel should be about as wide as the transmitter you are inserting.

-7. Ensure the transmitter stays centered over the spine to avoid displacement.
+5. Ensure the transmitter stays centered over the spine to avoid displacement.

 How do I insert a Subcutaneous Transmitter into an animal?
 Where do I place a Subcutaneous Transmitter?

-2. Making a pocket for the SCT
+2. Make a pocket for the transmitter to sit in:

-4. Next, you are going to create a tunnel for the leads to pass through that allows the transmitter to sit in the back of the animal.
-To prevent irritation in the animals neck, we advise making the tunnel along the back of the animal, up until the neck, and then bringing the tunnel around the side of the neck (rather than directly over the spin) and through the head incision at a bit of an angle.
+3. Next, you are going to create a tunnel for the leads to pass through that allows the transmitter to sit in the back of the animal.
+To prevent irritation in the animals neck, we advise making the tunnel along the back of the animal, up until the neck, and then bringing the tunnel around the side of the neck (rather than directly over the spine) and through the head incision at a bit of an angle.

-6. Feed electrode leads up the back tunnel and pull through the head incision with tweezers.
+5. Feed electrode leads up the back tunnel and pull through the head incision with tweezers.

-7. Make sure leads are out of the way when drilling in next steps
+6. Make sure leads are out of the way when drilling in next steps

 6. Burr Hole Mapping and Drilling